 "Operation: F.U.T.U.R.E." introduces Numbuh Three's granddaughter, Sally Sanban (given Madame Margaret's female-dominated society, inheriting the mother's surname is Justified).
 She smuggles one of Madame Margaret's girlifier rifles to the Boys Next Door, who are led by an old Numbuh Four, who doesn't know her, so that they can reverse engineer it, launch a counterattack, and commandeer Margaret's time machine to Set Right What Once Went Wrong.
 This, combined with old Numbuh Four's advice litany to his younger self at the end of the episode imply that Kuki and Wally did not get together in that timeline.
 Now, at the end of "Operation: I.N.T.E.R.V.I.E.W.S.", Kuki and Wally are revealed to be married.
 This heavily implies that Sally saved the world, but erased her own existence in the process.
 There are scenarios that could result in her being born anyway, but they all require other bad stuff to happen.

-How about the fact that Father is actively trying to KILL HIS OWN NEPHEW on a daily basis?
+The movie reveals that Father is actively trying to kill his own nephew on a daily basis.

 At first, the KND just seems like a fun group which helps kids against the tyranny of homework and broccoli.
 But then you realize, they're essentially Child Soldiers using weapons that could very well kill.
-And then you notice some of the adults plans include murder, torture and... worse.
+And then you notice some of the adults' plans include murder, torture and... worse.
 In essence, that means this fun, silly group of kids are the only thing keeping the world from tearing itself apart, and they'll inevitably become evil when they turn 13.

 Captain Stickybeard has an immense ship that sails on land, it plows the ground, and destroys houses in its path.
 What are the chances that those houses have people in them?